AlDeen20/newly-news-app/README.md

 ## Contributing

-We welcome contributions to this project.
+I welcome contributions to this project.

 ## License
-This project is licensed under the MIT License.
+This project is open for everyone to use.